SamGD111/documentation/content/applications/finance/fiscal_localizations/mexico.rst

    :alt: Certificate and key.

 .. tip::
-   If you still do not have one of the contracted PACs and you want to test electronic invoicing you can use the following SAT test certificates:
+   If you still do not have one of the contracted |PAC|\s and you want to test electronic invoicing you can use the following |SAT| test certificates:

    - :download:`Certificate <mexico/certificate.cer>`
    - :download:`Certificate Key <mexico/certificate.key>`